BuildEmpire/apartment/README.md

 php artisan apartment:migration [name of migration]
 ```

 which will create a file within your migrations folder.
-In this example I created a migration called CreateProductsTable
+In this example we've created a migration called CreateProductsTable
 which created the file: 2017_05_17_203315_CreateProductsTable.php

 ```